They aren’t following you, they’re following a decoy ghost, the version of you that set the trap.

 By implementing these enhanced tactics while conducting your SDR, you not only increase your chances of detecting surveillance but also develop a more profound understanding of your personal security landscape.
 This proactive approach empowers you to navigate your daily activities with greater confidence and safety.

+III.
 AFTER DETECTING SURVEILLANCE

 Do Not Confront